frtzzzzz/nixos/README.md

 ## Installation

 The procedure for a minimal installation does not differ significantly from other distributions.
-A more thorough description can be found [here](https://github.com/frtzzzzz/nixos/blob/main/INSTALL.md).
+A full description can be found [here](https://github.com/frtzzzzz/nixos/blob/main/INSTALL.md).

 ## Configuration